What you should know as a first-time homebuyer

 Broad insurance covers your home’s structure against all insurance perils and your content against only perils that you name.

 No-frills insurance is for homes that don’t meet underwriting standards, most commonly, these are homes that are in the process of being built from the ground up.

 How do I get home insurance?

-You can get home insurance in a variety of channels.
-You can get it through a direct writer of insurance (like aha insurance or Sonnet) or through the company that provides your car insurance.
+You can get home insurance through a variety of channels.
+You can get it through a direct writer of insurance or through the company that provides your car insurance.
 Insurance companies provide discounts to customers who bundle their auto and home policies.

 The benefit of using a comparison site like LowestRates.ca is that you can see what multiple home insurance companies are willing to offer you.
 Using comparison sites grants you a higher degree of certainty that you’re getting the lowest price for the right amount of coverage.

 You’ve bought an income property and you’re about to live the HGTV dream, that’s great!
 However, be aware that a standard home insurance policy might not provide enough protection for you.

 It depends if you’re renting out the entire house or just one floor (or basement), or you’re bringing in roommates.